New Durham, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 113.5 sqkm, of which 106.7 sqkm are land and 6.8 sqkm are water, comprising 5.98% of the town.
 The southern part of the town is drained by the headwaters of the Cocheco River and its tributary, the Ela River, and is part of the Piscataqua River watershed, flowing to the Atlantic Ocean at Portsmouth.
 The northern part of town is home to Merrymeeting Lake and its outlet, the Merrymeeting River, which flows west to Lake Winnipesaukee and is part of the Merrimack River watershed.
-The highest point in town (and in Strafford County) is 1700 ft above sea level, on the western slope of Copple Crown Mountain, along the town's eastern border.
+The highest point in town (and in Strafford County) is 1712 ft above sea level, on the southwestern slope of Copple Crown Mountain, along the town's eastern border.
 The mountain's 1868 ft summit is in the neighboring town of Brookfield, in Carroll County.

 New Durham is served by New Hampshire Route 11.